Bam92/abelmbula/content/blog/bootstrap-node/index.md

 title: How to Add Bootstrap to your Nodejs Project
 date: "2020-05-26T22:23:03.284Z"
 description: "Getting started with Nodejs and Bootstrap"
+published: true
 ---

-If you're building apps with Nodejs and feel like you need a tool to help you inhence the UI, this article is for you.
+If you're building apps with Nodejs and feel like you need a tool to help you enhance the UI, this article is for you.
 It will guide you step by step on how you can add `Bootstrap` to your `Nodejs`.

 Let's create a simple app that contains the text `Hello the World` in a Bootstrap `jumbotron`.